The OH Masers Towards IRAS 19092+0841: Observations and data reduction

-In AIPS the data were calibrated for all remaining instrumental and atmospheric effects.
-Starting from a point source model, the phase calibrator source was mapped, with a total of three rounds of phase self-calibration and the resulting corrections applied to the source data.
+In AIPS more refine edition was performed and the data were calibrated for all remaining instrumental and atmospheric effects.
+Starting from a point source model, the phase calibrator was mapped, with a total of three rounds of phase self-calibration and the resulting corrections applied to the source data.
 The polarization leakage for each antenna was determined using 3C84 and the polarization position angle correction was performed using 3C286.
-The AIPS task IMAGR was used to map the whole data set in Stokes I, Q, U and V in order to retrieve the polarization information.
+Maps of the LHC and RHC emission were produced, and finally the maps of the Stokes parameters (I, Q, U and V) were produced, using clean algorithms in aips.
 The rms noise, after CLEANing, was typically 14 mJy/beam and the FWHM of the restoring beam is 0.9 $\times$ 0.4 arcsec at a position angle of $-31^\circ$.

-The positions of the maser components were determined by fitting two-dimensional Gaussian components to the brightest peaks in each channel map.
-Components were considered as spectral features if they occurred in three or more consecutive channels.
-Using flux weighted means over those channels of each group, the positions and velocities of spectrum features were obtained.
-The uncertainties in relative positions are typically 10 mas.
+The individual channel maps showed usually one, two or three unresolved components, and each component was usually seen across several spectral channels.
+The positions of the maser components were determined by fitting two dimensional Gaussian components to the brightest peaks in each channel map.
+Components were considered as spectral features if they occurred in three or more consecutive channels and were then grouped into spectral features.
+The positions and velocities of these maser features were obtained by taking flux weighted means over those channels showing emission from the feature.
+The uncertainties in relative positions are given in Table 2, while the absolute positional accuracy is estimated as described in Edris et al. \cite{edris05} to be better than 30 mas.
+This positional uncertainty depends on four factors, the position accuracy of the phase calibrator, the accuracy of the telescope positions, the relative position error depending on the beamsize and signal-to-noise ratio and finally the atmospheric variability.